-- Buy a house that is less than you can afford.
-You see most people get pre-approved for a loan during the house buying process.
+(1) Buy a house that is less than you can afford.
+Most people get pre-approved for a loan during the house buying process.
 During that process, they find out the maximum loan they can obtain in purchasing a home, and then most people go out and buy as much house as they can right up to that maximum amount of money the bank says they can borrow.
-In my case, my wife and I were pre-approved to obtain a loan of up to $750K.
-We had no intention of ever buying a house that would require a loan that large.
-My rule of thumb is to borrow around 2X your annual gross pay (and at most 3X).
+In my case, my wife and I were pre-approved for a loan of up to $750K.
+But we had no intention of buying a house that would require a loan that large.
+My rule of thumb is to borrow around 2X your annual gross pay (at most 3X).

-- Increase your income every year.
-Ideally, you will increase your income by about 2.8-3% of your starting mortgage every year.
-So in my case with a mortgage of $350K, that calculates to about $10,000/year.
-Over 7 years that is an additional $280K (3% x $350K x 28 = $280K).
-In the table below you will see that by year seven you are making an additional $70,000/year based on the example.
+(2) Increase your after-tax income every year.
+Ideally, you will increase your after-tax income by about 2.9% of your starting mortgage every year.
+So in my case, with a mortgage of $350K, that calculates to about $10,000 per year.
+Over seven years that is an additional $280K (2.9% x $350K x 28 = $280K).
+In the table below you will see that by year seven you are earning an additional $70,000 per year based on this example.

-- Practice the “Pay More Tomorrow” strategy.
+(3) Practice the “Pay More Tomorrow” strategy.
 Like in the “Save More Tomorrow” plan, we only pay more to the mortgage in the form of additional principal payments when we get raises.
-Now every time you get a raise you will divide that gross amount by 12 and increase your mortgages principle payment by that amount.
-So again based on my real life example, in year 1 I would take the $10,000 increase in income (2.9% of our initial mortgage balance) and divide it by 12, resulting in $833 per month paid to the principal of our mortgage.
+Every time you get a raise, divide that after-tax amount by 12 and increase your mortgage’s payment to principal by that amount.
+So again, based on my real life example, in year one I would take the $10,000 increase in income (2.9% of our initial mortgage balance) and divide it by 12, resulting in $833 per month paid to the principal of our mortgage.
 Increase your income more than 2.9% of your initial mortgage?
 Do what you want with anything above that $10,000 per year increase.
-Or you could be more aggressive and pay the mortgage down even further, thus getting it paid off faster.
+Or you could be more aggressive and pay the mortgage down even further, thus getting it paid off even faster.